drewkill32/HomeTownPickEm-AppService/ReadMe.md

 - [ ] swap out leagueId to use slug (in progress)
 - [ ] update queries to use dapper or views (too many includes statements)
 - [ ] use API endpoints
-- [ ] use Migration configs for DbConte
+- [ ] use Migration configs for DbContent
+- [ ] Use linq for leaderboard query
 - [ ] use identity server